-“One round” Jack Sander (Carl Brisson, The Manxman) is a carny boxer who is trying to save up money to marry girlfriend Nellie (Lillian Hall-Davis, The Farmer’s Wife).
-The the romantic pair meet Australian boxing champion Bob Corby (Ian Hunter, The Girl from 10th Avenue), who offers Jack a chance to fight professionally.
+Jack “One Round” Sander (Carl Brisson, The Manxman) is a carny boxer who is trying to save up money to marry girlfriend Nellie (Lillian Hall-Davis, The Farmer’s Wife).
+The the romantic pair meet Australian boxing champion Bob Corby (Ian Hunter, The Adventures of Robin Hood), who offers Jack a chance to fight professionally.
 Things get complicated when Nellie falls for Bob.

 Reaction & Thoughts:

 This is Alfred Hitchcock’s sixth film, but the director, in his usual ornery manner, told interviewer François Truffaut that The Ring was really his second movie (the first one being The Lodger).
 Once again, Hitchcock’s pronouncement reflected the pride he felt over having total creative control for the second time in his career; Hitch selected the story, the cast, even wrote the screenplay himself.
 That’s why the film is every bit as personal as Hitchcock’s classics The Wrong Man, Vertigo, etc.

 Because he is mostly associated with thrillers, it is interesting to see how emotional invested Hitchcock really is in what constitutes an old-fashioned love triangle with a sports background.
 At first glance, the film is closer to Rocky (1976) than to Psycho (1960).
 But if you look closer at the director’s oeuvre, Hitchcock was always as much interested in love as he was in murder — in his movies, romantic entanglements are usually filled with drama and mystery.